svan-jansson/VdfWebTools/README.md

 ## JSON Examples

 * The `cJSONParser` class helps you parse JSON strings using the `Parse` procedure.
-* The `cJSONDictionary` class helps you access, mutate and serialize JSON objects ans is derived from [cHashTable](https://github.com/svan-jansson/cHashTable).
+* The `cJSONDictionary` class helps you access, mutate and serialize JSON objects.
+It depends on [cHashTable](https://github.com/svan-jansson/cHashTable) and [cRegex](https://github.com/svan-jansson/cRegex).

 ### Parsing an Object
 ```dataflex